furiousteam/BLOC-OFFICIAL-POOL/README.md

 node init.js -config=config_backup.json
 ```

-This software contains four distinct modules:
+This software contains 4 distinct modules:
 * `pool` - Which opens ports for miners to connect and processes shares
-* `api` - Used by the website to display network, pool and miners' data
+* `api` - Used by the website to display network, pool and miners data
-* `unlocker` - Processes block candidates and increases miners' balances when blocks are unlocked
+* `unlocker` - Processes block candidates and increases miners balances when blocks are unlocked
-* `payments` - Sends out payments to miners according to their balances stored in redis
+* `payments` - Sends out payments to miners according to their balance stored in redis
-* `chartsDataCollector` - Gathers pool's hashrate and miners count, coin difficulty, rates and coin profitability for frontend charts
+* `chartsDataCollector` - Gathers pool's hashrate and miners count, coin difficulty, rates and coin profitability for front-end charts

-By default, running the `init.js` script will start up all five modules.
+By default, running the `node init.js` command will start up all five modules.
 You can optionally have the script start
-only start a specific module by using the `-module=name` command argument, for example:
+only start a specific module by using the `-module=name` command argument.
+This is useful when you have to make changes and you don't want
+to shutdown the whole pool for this.
+Example:

 ```bash
 node init.js -module=api